vsannier/metamath-databases/README.md

 at <https://github.com/metamath/set.mm/tree/develop/scripts>
-for tasks such as listing theorems in a database, shortening proofs, showing repetitions, etc., and a syntax file `misc/metamath.sublime-syntax` to be used with programs like [Typst](https://typst.app/docs/reference/text/raw/).
+for tasks such as listing theorems in a database, shortening proofs, showing repetitions, etc., and a syntax file `misc/metamath.sublime-syntax` for use with text editors or typesetting programs like [Typst](https://typst.app/docs/reference/text/raw/).

 Contributions are welcome.